 After the third year of study, students complete their residency applications.
 Students who seek residencies in the U.S. forward their preferred ranking of teaching hospitals to the Educational Commission for Foreign Medical Graduates (ECFMG) to forward to the National Resident Matching Program (NRMP).
 Students are notified of the results of the match in March.
 The Ben-Gurion University office assists fourth-year students with the Electronic Residency Application Service (ERAS) registration process and issues all official documents required for participation in the residency match.
 Students are advised that the right to practice is subject to the laws, rules, and policies of the country where the student seeks licensure, training, and/or the practice of medicine.

-A Residency Committee comprised of faculty advisors and the directors from Ben-Gurion University and Columbia University helps students identify residency programs, as well as elective courses at hospitals, organizations, or sites specializing in global health.
+Students meet with faculty one-on-one and in groups beginning in the second year, to help identify residency programs, as well as elective courses at hospitals, organizations, or sites specializing in global health.

 After completion of the medical degree, all students must apply for a license to practice medicine in a specific country or state.
 The right to practice is subject to the laws, rules, and policies of the country where the student seeks licensure, training, and/or the practice of medicine.
 The licensing process is completed under the auspices of a medical licensing authority and is entirely separate from the awarding of the medical degree, which is granted by Ben-Gurion University.